Skip to main content

 • When you categorize a payment (from a bank, credit card, or bill) using one of the inventory-related categories listed above, it reduces the “Vendor POs - rolling balance” accordingly.

-⚠️ Exception: You can also set rules for specific vendors or categories to treat some transactions as incidentals (e.g., packaging materials or labels).
-These will:
+You can change the purchase type for specific transactions on your Bills & Payments tab or set default rules for specific vendors or categories to treat their transactions as COGS (e.g., packaging materials or labels) instead of the default inventory treatment.

-• Increase COGS in your P&L at the time of purchase, and
+• Directly increase your COGS in the P&L at the time of purchase, and

-• It won’t impact the Vendor POs - rolling balance.
+• Won’t impact your Vendor POs - rolling balance on the Balance Sheet.

-📌 Key takeaway: COGS will only hit your P&L when you sell products, not when you purchase them, unless you mark a purchase as an incidental expense.
-Learn more here.
+📌 Key takeaway: COGS will only hit your P&L when you sell products, not when you purchase them, unless you mark a purchase as COGS.

 If you have any questions, feel free to reach out to our Support team ([email protected]) for help!